 Lessons From the RV Life

 I should be setting up camp with a beer in one hand and a plate full of food in the other.
-Instead, I’m jacking up my 5,000-pound travel trailer while laying in the dirt to remove my shredded tires.
-This is what bad tires do.
+Instead, I’m jacking up my 5,000-pound travel trailer while laying in the dirt to remove my shredded camper tires.
+This is what cheap camper tires do.
 When you least expect it or least can afford it is when they blow.
 The bottom line is RV tires get neglected more than anything else because not many people actually know what proper RV tire maintenance consists of.

 In my case and like so many other people.
 We simply jump in the driver’s seat and push the pedal on the right.
 If things start moving than we’re good.
 Were not pilots.
 We don’t have a preflight checklist.
 We turn the key and go, and the only time our tires get any attention is when the light on our dash lights up, or when they finally die.
 Which usually means we are on the side of the road feverishly trying to find friends or family to come help.

 Who checks the PSI of there vehicle’s tires?
 Most people don’t even know where the oil dip stick is, but unhooking my travel trailer on the side of that dirt road nearly 30 miles from the nearest civilization I gave my RV tires some serious thought that day.
 I had just spent $250 six months ago, and now I’m driving to a destination unknown to replace them.
-Not exactly the lifespan I anticipated when I bought these trailer tires.
+Not exactly the lifespan I anticipated when I bought these cheap travel trailer tires.

 My RV Tire Travel Angel

 The universe must have sensed my concern because the tire shop I found was run by this old guy named Gus.
 Short and fit wearing stained covered overalls with a scruffy salt & pepper beard.
 He wiped his leathery cracked hands off on an oil-soaked rag while pondering how to approach my situation.
-Gus, had been changing tires since he was 8 years old at his families shop, and he was about to educate me on the world of tires whether I wanted it or not.
+Gus, had been changing tires since he was 8 years old at his families shop, and he was about to educate me on the world of motorhome tires whether I wanted it or not.